 An estimated 8,000-18,000 cases occur each year in the United States, but only a fraction of these are reported.
 Most legionellosis cases are sporadic; 23% are nosocomial and 10%-20% can be linked to outbreaks.

-During 2006, there were no cases of legionellosis reported in Davis County.
+During 2007, there were 3 cases of Legionellosis reported in Davis County, which included one death.